evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 # Custom Improvement Proposals

-With the release [v19.0.0](https://github.com/evmos/evmos/releases/tag/v19.0.0) a new feature called custom improvement proposal has been introduced in the evmOS framework.
+With the release [v19.0.0](https://github.com/evmos/evmos/releases/tag/v19.0.0) a new feature called custom improvement proposals has been introduced in the evmOS framework.
 Custom improvement proposals allow protocol developers to modify the behavior of the EVM opcodes to tailor their functionalities to the specific needs.

 Improvement proposals are a way to introduce new standards, aimed to improve protocol functionalities.
-Changes proposed in this way can affect any aspect of protocol functionalities but are mainly used to customize the behavior of smart contract execution.
+Changes proposed in this way can affect any aspect of the protocol but are mainly used to customize the behavior of smart contract execution.

 ## Operations

-Operations are the base components of the Ethereum Virtual Machine (EVM) which allows the execution of the smart contract logic.
+Operations are the base components of the Ethereum Virtual Machine (EVM) which allow the execution of the smart contract logic.
 When a developer build a smart contract, the code written in Solidity, or Viper, is not directly interpretable by the EVM.
-Before being able to execute the code in the blockchain, the contract has to be compiled via one of the available compilers, like `solc`.
-The step of the compilation convert the contract, written in a human readable language, into a sequence of operations that the virtual machine can interpret and execute to perform state transition or query the latest committed state.
+Before being able to execute the code in the blockchain, the contract has to be compiled via one of the available compilers, like **solc**.
+The step of the compilation, convert the contract, written in a human readable language, into a sequence of operations that the virtual machine can interpret and execute to perform state transition or query the latest committed state.
-These operations are called, in the EVM context, **opcodes** and are contained in a structure called **jump table**.
+These operations are called, in the EVM context, **opcodes**, and are contained in a structure called **jump table**.

 Some example of operations are the addition, defined by the opcode `ADD`, and